 With that in mind, data protection and the privacy of customer data are of key importance for Proteq.
 Customers can trust that their personal data are in safe hands with Proteq.
-That is why we have implemented certain policies to protect customer data and customer privacy.
-The privacy statements as published on the websites of VIVAT and our brands describe the categories of data VIVAT, and therefore Proteq, collects, the purposes of the collection of these data and how customers may access such data.
-Customers can contact VIVAT with requests related to that data.
-VIVAT also has a policy to handle data leakages to minimise possible damage to customers.
+That is why we have implemented policies to protect customer data and customer privacy.
+The privacy statements as published on the websites of VIVAT and our brands describe the categories of data Proteq collects, the purposes of the collection of these data and how customers may access such data.
+Customers can contact our brands Zwitserleven and Reaal with requests related to that data.
+Proteq also has a policy to handle data leakages to minimise possible damage to customers.
 The appointed Data Protection Officer is responsible for monitoring compliance with the law (e.g. GDPR).
+This is being done at VIVAT level.
+In 2019, 321 data breaches were detected within VIVAT of which 13 were reported to the Dutch Data Protection Authority.